Tuition for the 2023-2024 school year is illustrated below. A non-refundable registration fee of $400 is due at the time of registration.

-Option 1 – Pay the entire tuition and fees in one lump sum.
-There is an early pay discount of $250 per student for families who sign up for the one-time payment through FACTS Tuition Management.
-This amount will be withdrawn by FACTS from your designated payment source (bank account or credit card) on June 20.
+- Option 1 – Pay the entire tuition and fees in one lump sum.
+This amount will be withdrawn by FACTS from your designated payment source (bank account or credit card) on June 15.

-Option 2 – Pay the entire tuition amount over a 12 month period through FACTS Tuition Management with 12 equal installments withdrawn on the 20th of the month from your designated payment source (bank account or credit card) beginning June 20 and running through May 20.
+- Option 2 – Pay the entire tuition amount over a 12-month period through FACTS Tuition Management with 12 equal installments withdrawn on the 15th of the month from your designated payment source (bank account or credit card) beginning June 15 and running through May 15.

-All families enrolled in FACTS will be automatically enrolled in Auto Pay of Incidental Invoices.
+All families must enroll in FACTS and will be automatically enrolled in Auto Pay of Incidental Invoices.
 Auto Pay will automatically pay the invoice on the due date set by the school.
-A family can change the payment date of the invoice by calling Brenda Stier, Director of Finance, at 513-423-0723, ext 204.
+A family can change the payment date of the invoice by contacting Brenda Stier, Director of Finance, at firstname.lastname@example.org.